Uptake of diversified / climate-resilient livelihood options

 Diversified / climate-resilient livelihood options should be included if these can demonstrate a positive change against questions below, i.e. all questions should be answered with “yes”:

-1. Do diversified and/or climate-resilient livelihood options adopted by female/male beneficiaries respond to climate changes ?
+1. Do diversified and/or climate-resilient livelihood options adopted by female/male beneficiaries respond to climate change?

-2. Do local practices and solutions employed by the population effectively reduce or mitigate impacts of climate change?
-There are a wide range practices depending on the livelihood system.
+2. Do local practices and solutions employed by the population effectively reduce or mitigate the impacts of climate change?
+A wide range of practices depend on the livelihood system.

-Note: There should be a clear link between changes in climate (e.g. temperature rise, precipitation changes, occurrence or severity of extreme weather events, e.g. sea level rise) observed and/or projected in the project/targeted area, and how choice of livelihood options is more adaptive than current livelihoods to these conditions
+Note: There should be a clear link between changes in climate (e.g., temperature rise, precipitation changes, occurrence or severity of extreme weather events, e.g., sea level rise) observed and/or projected in the project/targeted area, and how the choice of livelihood options is more adaptive than current livelihoods to these conditions

 According to the 3As Resilience Model in climate (ref ICF), these are: